 The Women’s Empowerment Award is unique to Soroptimist International of Rio Vista and their commitment to women and girls in this community.
-The $1,000 award addresses a gap in the club’s typical awards – specifically, women who are out of high school who struggle to achieve their educational and career goals.
-Soroptimist international of Rio Vista is proud to present a Women’s Empowerment Award to two deserving young women – Jessi Walker and Amanda Lopes.
+There are two awards that address a gap in the club’s typical awards – specifically, women who are out of high school who struggle to achieve their educational and career goals.

 Meet the 2022 Women’s Empowerment Award Recipients